dholab/AVRL-pango-updator/README.md

 The configuration parameters include:

 - `data_dir`: Absolute path to the directory where subdirectories for each sequencing run are stored.
-- `results`: Where to place results
+- `results`: Where to place results.
+If the path is relative, the results directory will be created within the workflow directory.
-- `refgff`: Path to SARS-CoV-2 annotations
+- `refgff`: Path to SARS-CoV-2 annotations.
+This is not used in the current version of the pipeline but may be implemented in the future.
+- `distribute_results`: whether to distribute pango lineage reports for each FASTA (`true` or `false`) into the directories where those FASTA files were found (Default: `false`).
+The lineage reports will contain the date they were created in the file name, allowing you to compare lineage reports from different dates and different versions of pangolin.
-- `identify_long_infections`: whether to identify (true or false) potential long infections (Default: `true`)
+- `identify_long_infections`: whether to identify (`true` or `false`) potential long infections (Default: `true`)
-- `days_of_infection`: How many days past lineage designation to consider an infection prolonged
+- `days_of_infection`: How many days past lineage designation to consider an infection prolonged (Default: 240)
-- `classify_mutation_levels`: whether to classify into BA.2-based RBD mutation levels
+- `classify_mutation_levels`: whether to classify into BA.2-based RBD mutation levels (`true` or `false`; default is `true`)
   - This process uses an R script to trim down all observed variants to only those in the Spike protein receptor binding domain, i.e. Spike amino acid residues 319–541.
 It then adds the count of RBD mutations——an RBD mutation "level", a la Cornelius Roemer's method for tracking convergent evolution among SARS-CoV-2 lineages——to the new pango lineage classifications.
 - `update_pango`: whether to update pango to the latest version (`true` or `false`; default is `true`)
 - `docker_reg`: Docker registry to use.
 In the past we have used 'dockerreg.chtc.wisc.edu/dabaker3'